-Treasury wants warrants, repayment from major U.S. airlines on 30% of grant money -sources
+Exclusive: Treasury wants warrants, repayment from major U.S. airlines on 30% of grant money - sources

 Under the $2.3 trillion CARES Act, passenger airlines are eligible for $25 billion in cash grants for payroll while cargo carriers can get $4 billion and airport contractors like caterers and airplane cleaners $3 billion, in addition to a separate loan package for which they can apply in the months ahead.

+Treasury told the airlines that they plan to charge varying interest rates on the $25 billion in loans based on a risk assessment.

-Reuters reported on Thursday that the six largest U.S. airlines — American Airlines, United Airlines, Delta Air Lines Southwest Airlines Co, JetBlue Airways Corp and Alaska Airlines — are expected to get around 90% of the $25 billion package.
+Reuters reported on Thursday that the six largest U.S. airlines — American Airlines, United Airlines, Delta Air Lines (DAL.N) Southwest Airlines Co (LUV.N), JetBlue Airways Corp JBLU.N and Alaska Airlines (ALK.N) — are expected to get around 90% of the $25 billion package.

 Airlines say they are suffering the worst crisis of their history as travel demand has dwindled to less than 5% of normal levels.
 Several major U.S. airlines filed for Chapter 11 bankruptcy protection from creditors after the Sept.
 11, 2001 attacks or the 2009 financial crisis.

-Reporting by David Shepardson and Tracy Rucinski; Additional reporting by Tim Hepher and David Lawder; Editing by Sandra Maler and Daniel Wallis
+Reporting by David Shepardson and Tracy Rucinski; Additional reporting by Tim Hepher and David Lawder; Editing by Daniel Wallis and Sandra Maler